aaron-ang/letter-boxed/README.md

 - Cached previous puzzle and results to remove need for recomputation when switching between visualization toggle option

 **Upcoming features**
-- `Find best solution` button replaces `Solve` button after first run; returns the solution with the shortest number of words and total characters
+- [x] `Find best solution` button replaces `Solve` button after first run; returns the solution with the shortest number of words and total characters
-- Move visualization option from checkbox to its own button
-- Slider that steps through the solving process
+- [ ] Slider that steps through the solving process

+**Current challenges**
+- The puzzle is solved entirely on the client side which may cause the page to become unresponsive for large puzzles.
+Decoupling the application could solve this issue.
+However, since the frontend needs the entire solving process for the visualization feature, transferring large amounts of data between a backend might be challenging.

 Demo video
 -